Child sexual exploitation (CSE) is the abuse of children and young people up to the age of 18.

 The Sexual Offences Act 2003, includes the offence of sexual grooming.
 But action can only be taken by authorities where it can be proved an adult intended to meet a child.
 Increasingly, online abusers have no intention of meeting the child physically.
 They may, for example, persuade a child to perform sexual acts via a webcam.

 National Working Group (NWG) is a charitable UK-wide organisation set up to address the issues of the exploitation of children.
-It's website includes a CSE e-learning package aimed at professionals who come into contact with children, young people and families.

 At NWG our partner agencies, including schools and children's homes, have Gold Membership which enables them to login to the NWG website and access their resources.